aarondls/motor-position-control/README.md

 ## Recommended resources

-[ODrive Getting Started](https://docs.odriverobotics.com) - The getting started page from ODrive.
-One of the best resources for the first-time ODrive user.
-A must-read.
+[ODrive Getting Started](https://docs.odriverobotics.com) - This guide is only meant to be an introductory guide and is not meant to replace the full, comprehensive ODrive documentation.
+This getting started page from ODrive, as well as other pages in the docs, is the best resource for the ODrive user.

+It is a good idea to also look over the datasheet of your encoder.
+Shown below are resources for the AS5047 encoder:

 [AS5047 Eval Board Manual](https://media.digikey.com/pdf/Data%20Sheets/Austriamicrosystems%20PDFs/AS5047P-TS_EK_AB.pdf) - AS5047P evaluation board manual.
 Great for getting familiar with its usage.